cjacker/opensource-toolchain-bouffalo-lab/README.md

 export BL_SDK_BASE=<path to>/bl_mcu_sdk
 ```

-If you put the bl_mcu_sdk to other dir, please change above `export` to point to your sdk dir.

-If you did not export the `BL_SDK_BASE` env, you need supply it when issue 'make'.
+If you put the bl_mcu_sdk to other dir, please change above `export` to point to your sdk dir. if did not export the `BL_SDK_BASE` env, you need supply it when invoke 'make'.

 ## Demo project

-The bl_mcu_sdk mainly use cmake and make to manage the project, and have it's own project management style, take blink demos in this repo as example, the dir structure looks like:
+The bl_mcu_sdk use cmake and make to manage the project, and have it's own project management style, use blink demos in this repo as example, the dir structure looks like:

 ```
 blink_demo